Sunday, August 26, 2007

 How many people do you know actually use their degrees?
-I know a guy with a degree in business management who has a CDL and operates a robotic machine in a paper mill.
+I know a guy with a degree in business management who has a CDL to drive a fire truck in his volunteer department and operates a robotic machine in a paper mill making toilet paper.
 Another friend has a degree in electrical engineering and drives a milk truck.
 Another person I know has a degree in elementary education and has never taught, instead staying home and squirting out babies to avoid working.
-I knew a girl in the Army with a degree in Political Science who drove trucks all day transporting M-1 Abrams tanks.
+I knew a girl in the Army with a degree in Political Science who drove trucks all day transporting M-1 Abrams tanks around Germany.

 When I was in high school everyone thought that going to college was the end-all, be-all.
 Well, 20+ years ago, not everyone could afford college and having a higher education was a big deal, and it generally was a boon to getting a higher-paying job.
 Somehow that all changed about the time I ended high school.
 Now, so many people have degrees that there’s a huge (and I mean MASSIVE) surplus of recent college grads with degrees that they can’t get jobs in because of the competition for the few jobs available.
 Fully 25% of Americans have a degree by the time they’re 25, according to some sources.
 A university degree was a rarity in the United States as recently as the 1940s — only 10 percent of Americans had even gone to college and 75 percent hadn’t even finished high school.
 And those lucky or privileged enough to attend university actually left school with real knowledge and skills.